SCIInstitute/ShapeWorks/docs/studio/studio-analyze.md

 The template sample is marked in the table and excluded from the summary statistics and the chart, since it is warped from itself and its reconstruction is near-identity.

-Click a row to show that sample on its own in the viewer, which is the quickest way to work down the ranking.
+Click a row to show that sample on its own in the viewer, which is the quickest way to work down the ranking; click the same row again to return to all samples.
 Right-click the table to copy it to the clipboard as CSV, in the order it is currently sorted.

 **Finding the challenging shapes.** Use *Sort by* to rank the table by mean, median, p99 or max distance, by how localized the error is, or by name, in descending order (worst first) or ascending (best first).
 Checking *Sort samples in view* applies the same ranking to the *All Samples* view, so the most challenging shapes appear first in the grid.
 For a multi-domain project a sample is ranked by its worst domain.
 Unchecking it restores the original order.